 Length: 11-minutes or less.

 Production on film types listed below may begin as soon as fees are paid.
 The turn-in deadline and other turn-in requirements are the same as for Speed Films (see Season Schedule.)

 Non-speed films compete for "Best Film" in their own categories.
 Also, actors and personnel in these films will be eligible for acting and personnel awards "in a non-speed film."
 Categories for awards and nominations are at the discretion of the jury.

-Alumni Challenge (U)
+Alumni Films (U)

 - Story will reflect the annual theme